arejasverduras/resume/README.md

 ## Features
-- List workexperience, education and certification from a database (state);
+- Lists work experience, education and certification from a database (state)
-- List skills, languages and hobbies
+- Lists skills, languages and hobbies
-- Live Search the entire app
+- Live search the entire app
 - Only relevant information and it's containing widgets will stay visibile, others will hide
 - Print the App as a well formatted PDF
 - "Flip" the layout by finding the hidden button.
 You can flip it back too :)